 We may place embargos on roads after we have carried out major or substantial reconstruction, however the Statutory Undertakers may revoke this embargo in an emergency or where a customer has requested a service or alteration to that service after the embargo comes into effect.
 More details may be found on our Substantial Roadworks list (section 58) page in Related services.

 Anyone can view our Streetworks register by appointment, free of charge, during normal working hours.
-You can find further information on current road and streetworks on the pages listed in Related services.
+You can find further information on current road and streetworks on somerset.roadworks.org and on our pages listed in Related services.

 In order to maintain their existing pipes, cables or other apparatus or to install new ones, all Statutory Undertakers (utility and cable companies) and licensed individuals have a legal right under the New Road and Street Works Act 1991 to dig in the public highway .